rocicorp/diff-server/README2.md

 I am currently thinking that the initial transaction language should be JavaScript.
 Determinism *could* be **enforced** a variety of ways:

-* Using an approach like [deterministic.js](https://deterministic.js.org/)
+* Using an approach like [deterministic.js](https://deterministic.js.org/) - this is a blacklist approach, and so it's guaranteed to miss things
-* Running a JavaScript interpreter inside [wasmi](https://github.com/paritytech/wasmi)
+* Running a JavaScript interpreter inside [wasmi](https://github.com/paritytech/wasmi) - this is a whitelist approach that was built from the ground-up for determinism, but it's slow
-* Running inside a forked [Otto](https://github.com/robertkrimen/otto) that enforced determinism
+* Running inside a forked [Otto](https://github.com/robertkrimen/otto) that enforced determinism - also slow

-However, all of those except the first would badly impact performance.
-I think that we do not need to enforce determinism because we will detect non-deterministic transactions automatically during sync.
+I think that we do not need determinism to be rock-solid because we will detect non-deterministic transactions automatically during sync.
 All we need to do is make non-deterministic transactions hard to trigger by accident, and the deterministic.js approach is sufficient for that.

-A second, later language choice could be Rust (on top of wasmi).
-This is a popular choice in the blockchain space, where they also require this property of determinism.

 ## Invoking Transactions